Trivancee/StegHub-DevOps-Projects/MERN-Stack/README.md

-﻿# DEPLOYING A MERN STACK TODO APPLICATION
+﻿# BUILDING A MERN STACK TO-DO APPLICATION

 This project is a simple yet powerful To-Do application built using the **MERN stack** (MongoDB, Express.js, React.js, and Node.js).